Bobby Hamilton Jr.: 1998–2001

 In 1998, Hamilton began to run some Busch Series races for the Sadler Brothers Racing No. 95 team.
 He made his debut at Rockingham in October, where he started in 27th position.
 He led four laps and finished 37th, three laps off the lead.
 He also made the race at Atlanta, had a nineteenth place start and twentieth-place finish.
 Hamilton and the No. 95 Shoney's Inn team entered 1999 with a part-time schedule.
 In four races with the team, his best start was sixth at Daytona, and his best finishes were 27th at Rockingham and Darlington.
-He did not race again until the Hensley Motorsports No. 63 Exxon Superflo team had an opening.
+Hamilton did not race again until the Hensley Motorsports No. 63 Exxon Superflo team had an opening.
 He ran six of the next seven races, beginning at Watkins Glen.
 In that seat, he set his best career finish of 21st at Pikes Peak.
 Hamilton then moved over to the No. 22 Air Jamaica Team owned by Carroll Racing.
 He qualified for all the races he attempted, and matched his career best start of sixth at Charlotte.
 At Homestead-Miami Hamilton started fifteenth and finished ninth.

 Hamilton got a full-time ride with Carroll in 2000, driving the newly formed No. 26 Chevy, with sponsorship from Baywatch.
 Hamilton had three top 10s in 2000, with a fourth at Talladega, and a pair of sevenths at Charlotte and Memphis.
 Hamilton also won his first career pole in the season finale at Homestead-Miami.
 He finished 19th in points.
 During the Homestead weekend in 2000, he made his Winston Cup Series debut at that track, driving the No. 57 Chevrolet owned by his father.
 He finished 33rd in that race, six laps down.
 He drove the No. 01 Coors Light Chevrolet for SABCO Racing the following week to a 31st-place finish.

 Hamilton returned to Carroll had a pair of fifth at Darlington and Rockingham in 2001.
 He also added three other top-tens and won another pole at Fontana in addition to starting in the top-ten for half the races.
 After finishing seventeenth in points, he left the team.
 He made his Truck Series debut that year at The Milwaukee Mile in the No. 4 Dana Dodge Ram for BHR but exited early due to a transmission failure.
 He also ran three races in the No. 33 Oakwood Homes Chevy for Andy Petree Racing as a teammate to his father, filling in for the injured Joe Nemechek.
 He also ran seven Cup races late in the season for Morgan-McClure Motorsports, driving the No. 4 Kodak Chevy to three top-twenty finishes.